signature-opensource/CK-Globalization/CK.Globalization/README.md

 Note that this can only use the synchronous `TranslationService.Translate` method.
 If async translations must be done, they have to be deferred (in an async context).

+This immediate translation capability is available on the `ResultMessage` helper.

 ## The ResName is optional but important.
 When a developper is in a hurry, he may not have time to choose and set a resource name for a CodeString.
 In this case, an automatic resource name is computed: "SHA.v8xu6U8beqBaBHUJA-Jfk6cYiuA" for instance